majouve/FLAME/README.md

 With our example, the program would create the entry listed at the beginning of this file under output.

+***I also eliminated duplicate pairs that have a difference in coin finds of above 300.
+This change made a big difference in making the match score more predictive.
+The large outlier duplicates, some with coin find amount differences of 1000 to 6000, were throwing off metrics that placed coins on a distribution based on how large the difference in coin find amounts between duplicate pairs was.
+Duplicate pairs with differences of 50-100 were receiving higher match scores because they were a much better match than those with differences in the thousands.

+This deletion does strike the current example out of the data set; however, the calculations are all still the same.***

 ### (11) Delete Redundant Pairs/Those Not to be Considered
 CFs that are both within a database that FLAME imported are likely not duplicates.
 Therefore, if coins within a pair both were labeled with CHRE or PAS or they were entered by the user "PeterPhilips," that pair is struck.